ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 All functions are public.
 Functions can be invoked from a resource or a function in the same package without an import.
 It may also be invoked from another package by either importing it first or by using its fully qualified name.

-The overall structure of a action is as follows:
+The overall structure of an action is as follows:

 ```
 action ActionName (TypeName ActorVariableName, (TypeName VariableName)*) (TypeName*)